 I started by training a few people one-on-one.
 From there, I created an eBook and started selling it online.
 From the multitude of emails I received, I realized that book just wasn’t cutting it.
 I created the online course to fill in those gaps, and I continually update and improve it.
 A quality online course never stays the same; it’s a living, breathing organism that grows and changes along with the industry.

 You offer a FREE 7-day intro course, what will people learn in this training?

-The intro course is designed to give proofreading hopefuls a better idea of what transcript proofreading is and whether it’s something that will be a good fit them.
+The intro course is designed to give proofreading hopefuls a better idea of what transcript proofreading is and whether it’s something that will be a good fit for them.
 There are a couple of quizzes to help people do some self-analysis and tons of information about the transcript proofreading niche and the freelance life.
 No one is equipped to start work as a legal transcript proofreader after seven days, but they will have plenty of information to determine if it’s something they want to pursue further.

 You also offer a FREE 45-minute workshop for General Proofreaders, what do people learn in this training?

 This free workshop is for people who can say yes to one of the following:

 In this 45-minute workshop, you'll get an inside peek into the world of proofreading books and blogs.
 You'll also find out what a successful proofreader does, how to elevate your skills to become a GREAT proofreader, how to use one of the most popular proofreading tools, and a few places to find clients!

 What are some of the benefits to be a proofreader?